RedAndBlueEraser/image-transform-context-menu/README.md

 # Image Transform Context Menu Browser Extension

-A Firefox and Chrome Manifest V3 browser extension to add context menu items rotate or flip images and videos.
+A Firefox and Chrome Manifest V3 browser extension to add context menu items to rotate or flip images and videos.

 ## Synopsis